 That is a picture of the finished shower before we put the shower doors on.
 Now that the doors are on it is hard to get a picture to show you what the inside of the shower is like.
 But I tried.

 Anyway, that is the best you are going to get.
 There are two shower heads, one on each side, and a bench, and it really is pretty great.
 After I tiled the bathroom floor I was exhausted and I thought I'd be fine if I never tiled again.
 So we hired a friend to tile the shower.
-He got the ceiling done, but then we kept having to wait for something else to happen before he could finish.
-It took so long before we were ready to have the rest showered that I started getting excited again and I stole the project back from him and finished tiling the rest of the shower myself.
+He got the ceiling done, but then he couldn't finish until Richard built the bench, and he couldn't build the bench until the cows came home, I guess.
+It took so long before we were ready to have the rest of the shower tiled that I started getting excited again and I stole the project back from him and finished tiling the rest of the shower myself.
 I feel a little bad about that.
 But I'm extremely pleased with myself at the same time.
 So confusing.

 The tiles look better in person, I think.
 They are called "Cebu" by Arizona.
 Same brand and line as the ones on the floor, just in a different color.